apache/systemds/docs/site/docker.md

 ```

 The output is `"This is SystemDS!"` after successful installation.
-For SystemDS usage instructions, see [./run](Standalone instructions).
+For SystemDS usage instructions, see [standalone instructions](./run).

 To run a DML program developed on the host machine, mount the host directory and change the
 working directory with [`-v` flag](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems)